 Short-acting beta-2 agonists (eg, albuterol) 2 puffs every 4 hours inhaled as needed are the drug of choice for relieving acute bronchoconstriction and preventing exercise-induced asthma.
 They should not be used alone for long-term maintenance of chronic asthma.
 They take effect within minutes and are active for up to 6 to 8 hours, depending on the drug.
-Tachycardia and tremor are the most common acute adverse effects of inhaled beta-2 agonists and are dose-related.
-Mild hypokalemia Hypokalemia Hypokalemia is serum potassium concentration 3.5 mEq/L ( 3.5 mmol/L) caused by a deficit in total body potassium stores or abnormal movement of potassium into cells.
-The most common cause is... read more occurs uncommonly.
+Tachycardia and tremor are the most common acute adverse effects of inhaled beta agonists and are dose-related.
+Mild hypokalemia Hypokalemia Hypokalemia is serum potassium concentration < 3.5 mEq/L (< 3.5 mmol/L) caused by a deficit in total body potassium stores or abnormal movement of potassium into cells.
+The most common... read more occurs uncommonly.
 Use of levalbuterol (a solution containing the R-isomer of albuterol) theoretically minimizes adverse effects, but its long-term efficacy and safety are unproved.
-Oral beta-2 agonists have more systemic effects and generally should be avoided.
+Oral beta agonists have more systemic effects and generally should be avoided.

-The safety of regular long-term use of beta-2 agonists remains unclear.
-Long-acting beta-2 agonists may increase the risk of asthma-related death when used as monotherapy.
-Therefore, when treating patients with asthma, these drugs (salmeterol, formoterol, vilanterol) should be used only in combination with an inhaled corticosteroid for patients whose condition is not adequately controlled with other asthma controllers (eg, low- to medium-dose inhaled corticosteroids) or whose disease severity clearly warrants additional maintenance therapies.
-Daily use or diminishing effects of short-acting beta-2 agonists or use of ≥ 1 canister per month suggests inadequate control and the need to begin or intensify other therapies.
+The safety of regular long-term use of beta agonists has been confirmed by multiple randomized, controlled trials and meta-analyses, including a large international safety study that was followed by removal of a black box warning by the Food and Drug Administration (1 Treatment reference Major drug classes commonly used in the treatment of asthma and asthma exacerbations include Bronchodilators (beta-2 agonists, anticholinergics) Corticosteroids Leukotriene modifiers Mast cell... read more ).
+Because the safety and efficacy of long-acting beta agonists have been demonstrated only when used in combination with an inhaled corticosteroid, all long-acting and ultra-long beta agonists should be used only in combination with an inhaled corticosteroid for patients whose condition is not adequately controlled with other asthma controllers (eg, low- to medium-dose inhaled corticosteroids) or whose disease severity clearly warrants additional maintenance therapies.
+Daily use or diminishing effects of short-acting beta agonists or use of ≥ 1 canister per month suggests inadequate control and the need to begin or intensify other therapies.

 Anticholinergics relax bronchial smooth muscle through competitive inhibition of muscarinic (M3) cholinergic receptors.
 Ipratropium may have an additive effect when combined with short-acting beta-2 agonists.
 Adverse effects include pupillary dilation, blurred vision, and dry mouth.
 Tiotropium soft mist inhaler (1.25 mcg/puff) is a 24-hour inhaled anticholinergic that can be used for patients with asthma.
 In patients with asthma, clinical trials of tiotropium added to either inhaled corticosteroids or to a combination of an inhaled long-acting beta-2 agonist plus a corticosteroid have shown improved pulmonary function and decreased asthma exacerbations.